A woman with short blonde hair smiling outdoors, wearing a cream-colored knitted turtleneck sweater, with green foliage in the background.

 I’m really glad you’re here, and I hope this space feels like a soft place to land as you figure out what you need.

-A big part of my background is working in international schools and cross-cultural settings, supporting globally mobile students, Third Culture Kids, and families from diverse cultural, linguistic, and national backgrounds.
-I lived and worked abroad for several years in South Korea and India, and those experiences continue to shape how I approach identity, belonging, transition, and the pressure that can come with living between worlds.
+I lived and worked abroad for several years in South Korea and India, and those experiences continue to influence how I understand identity, belonging, transition, and the pressure that can come with navigating different expectations or worlds.

 If any of this resonates with you, I invite you to reach out for a free consultation to see if working together feels like a good fit!